bluescan/tacentview/docs/cli.md

 \
 **Example 35 - Create a Multipage TIFF**
 ```
-tacentview -ck --po combine[0:1000+1:2000+2:3000] page1.tga page2.tga page3.tga
+tacentview -ck -o tif --po combine[0:1000+1:2000+2:3000] page1.qoi page2.qoi page3.qoi
 ```
-Creates a multipage tiff called `Combined_YYYY-MM-DD-HH-MM-SS_003.tif` from the 3 input tga files.
+Creates a multipage tiff called `Combined_YYYY-MM-DD-HH-MM-SS_003.tif` from the 3 input qoi files.
 The tiff will be placed in a directory called `Combined`. _Tacent View_ uses a tiff-tag (specifically TIFFTAG_SOFTWARE) to store additional information in each page of the tiff.
-In particular the page-duration is stored in this tag while not affecting compatibility with other software.
+In particular the page-duration is stored in this field while not affecting compatibility with other software.
 This allows the specified 1, 2 and 3 second frame durations to be stored with each tiff page.
-If this same tiff is loaded in _Tacent View_ it can be treated and played as an animated image.
+If this tiff is later loaded in _Tacent View_ it can be treated and played as an animated image.
 Use 16 milliseconds (`--po combine[16]`) to achieve 60 FPS.

 ---